 “The Dental Tech Group is our group of clinics located around the country.
-These include corporate dental clinics where our dentists go to a company’s premises and provide dental care on site for employees so they no longer have to take time off work.
+These include corporate dental clinics where our dentists go to a company’s premises to provide dental care.
+This means the employees no longer have to take time off work for routine appointments.

-“Our private denture clinics work directly with patients to make bespoke high-quality dentures while our nursing home clinics offer a fully portable service where we now look after the dental and denture needs of more 3,000 residents in 120 nursing homes around the country.
+“Our private denture clinics work directly with patients to make bespoke high-quality dentures.
+Our nursing home clinics offer a fully portable service where we now look after the dental and denture needs of more 3,000 residents in 120 nursing homes around the country.

 “The Dental Tech Laboratory side of our business, which is based here in Terenure, is where our highly-skilled laboratory technicians manufacture both removable dentures and orthodontic appliances for more than 250 dentists and dental practices.”

 After leaving school, Bevin’s father, Brian, worked two jobs while studying at night to become a dental technician.
-For the next 25 years he worked as a senior dental technician at the Dublin Dental Clinic at Trinity College before setting up the business with his wife Mary.
+For the next 25 years he worked as a senior dental technician at the Dublin Dental Clinic, Trinity College before setting up the business with his wife Mary.

-She had left school aged 13 but in her 40s and with her family a little older, she took the courageous step of returning to full-time education to complete her Leaving Certificate before progressing to Trinity College where she successfully completed a degree in business and economics.
+She had left school aged 13 but in her 40s and with her family a little older, she took the courageous step of returning to full-time education.
+She completed her Leaving Certificate before progressing to Trinity College where she successfully completed a degree in business and economics.

 “Having spotted a gap in the market for a new dental laboratory to service dental practices, my parents set up the business in a converted garage at our family’s home,” says Bevin.